The Mission Nightmare Haunted House is a fabulous Fraser Valley Halloween attraction. It takes place at the Silverdale Community Hall in late October.

 About the Haunted House

-For a small community, the Mission Nightmare Haunted House is a popular event.
-Not including all the volunteers, attendance usually ranges up to a few hundred attendees on busier nights, which is impressive for a lesser-known event in a rural neighbourhood.
+Attendance usually ranges up to a few hundred attendees (excluding volunteers) on busier nights, which is impressive for a lesser-known event in a rural neighbourhood.

-In addition to the extent of community involvement, one thing that impressed us when we visited the attraction a few years ago was the degree of thought put into the attraction’s creation.
-While we were there, folks were entertained in the lineup, anticipation was purposefully built up, and the entrance was strategically designed for maximum effect.
+In addition to the community involvement, what impressed us most when we visited the attraction was the thought the creators had put into the design.
+While we were there, people were entertained in the lineup, anticipation was built up, and the entrance was strategically designed for maximum effect.

-Another aspect of the experience we noted was both the quantity and quality of live actors.
-Even the little kids in costume were confident, effective and obviously very well trained.
+Another aspect of the experience we noted was the quantity and quality of live actors.
+Even the little kids in costume were confident, effective, and obviously well-trained.

 The Venue Experience

-The Mission Nightmare Haunted House isn’t a high budget Halloween venue with fancy and expensive gadgets.
-Everything you see has been put together by volunteers, and the creativity and originality of ideas are impressive.
+The Mission Nightmare Haunted House isn’t a high-budget Halloween venue with expensive gadgets.
+Everything you see has been put together by volunteers, showcasing impressive creativity and originality.

-In the year that we went, inside the house there was a door in the wall that slid to another location, a giant on stilts, a prisoner getting electrocuted and a room with no doors that opened.
-There were people in virtually every room and peeking through cracks in the walls.
+In the year that we went, inside the house, there was a door in the wall that slid to another location, a giant on stilts, a prisoner getting electrocuted, and a room with no doors that opened.
+There were people in every room, and some were peeking through cracks in the walls.

-Despite it being a community hall, the haunted house felt like a real home in some parts, with steps you go up, hallways and a bedroom.
+Despite being a community hall, the haunted house felt like a real home in parts, with stairs to climb, hallways, and a bedroom.
 There was also an area where you went outside to find derelict cars and crazy characters with chainsaws, plus an indoor cemetery and a room with a witch.

-The most original element of the haunted house for us was when we suddenly found ourselves six-feet-under at the bottom of a grave with an undertaker looking down at us.
-That especially was most cleverly done!
+The most original element of the haunted house for us was when we suddenly found ourselves six feet under at the bottom of a grave with an undertaker looking down at us.
+That was most cleverly done!

 Other Haunted House Details

-• The venue is not wheelchair accessible as there are stairs in the building.
+- The venue is not wheelchair accessible due to the presence of stairs in the building.

-• The scare factor at the attraction is perfect for most families.
-It’s a haunted house, but there isn’t lots of blood and gore, nor overly frightening monsters.
+- The scare factor at the attraction is perfect for most families.
+It’s a haunted house, but it doesn’t feature a lot of blood and gore, nor does it have overly frightening monsters.
 It is scary, but in a comfortable and reasonable way.
 That being said, …

-• There are times, especially later at night when there are larger numbers of teenagers in the lineup, when the attraction “ramps things up.”
-During those occasions, the haunted house gets pretty intense and screaming can be heard from a long ways off!
+- There are times, especially later at night when there are larger numbers of teenagers in the lineup, when the attraction “ramps things up.”
+During those occasions, the haunted house gets pretty intense and screaming can be heard from a long way off!

-• Families with young children are sometimes given flashlights, which is a great idea.
-The lights help visitors see slightly better in the dark, but also let the actors know little people are approaching and that the scare factor consequently needs toning down.
+- Families with young children are sometimes given flashlights, which is a great idea.
+The lights help visitors see slightly better in the dark, but also let the actors know that little people are approaching and that the scare factor consequently needs to be toned down.

 Tips & Advice